 Choose school lunch ideas that are…

 Is your picky eater particular about different food touching each other?
 One of my kids has been known to get upset if even a grain of rice touches the meat on his plate.
-The answer… keep school lunch ideas for picky eaters simple!
+The answer… keep school lunch ideas simple!